lonycell/grafana.v7/docs/sources/administration/metrics.md

         - targets: ['localhost:3000']
    ```
 1. Restart Prometheus.
 Your new job should appear on the Targets tab.
-1. In Grafana, hover your mouse over the **Configuration** (gear) icon on the left sidebar and then click **Data Sources**.
+1. In ThingSPIN, hover your mouse over the **Configuration** (gear) icon on the left sidebar and then click **Data Sources**.
 1. Select the **Prometheus** data source.
-1. On the Dashboards tab, **Import** the Grafana metrics dashboard.
-All scraped Grafana metrics are available in the dashboard.
+1. On the Dashboards tab, **Import** the ThingSPIN metrics dashboard.
+All scraped ThingSPIN metrics are available in the dashboard.

-## View Grafana metrics in Graphite
+## View ThingSPIN metrics in Graphite

-These instructions assume you have already added Graphite as a data source in Grafana.
+These instructions assume you have already added Graphite as a data source in ThingSPIN.

 1. Enable sending metrics to Graphite.
 In your configuration file (`grafana.ini` or `custom.ini` depending on your operating system) remove the semicolon to enable the following configuration options: